ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 Categorizing 400,000 sourmash signatures... quickly!
 ----------------------------------------------------

-tl; dr?
+tl;dr?
 We sped up the sourmash Sequence Bloom Tree search functionality, like, a lot.

 Now we had the signatures!
 Done, right?
 We just categorize 'em all!
 How long can that take!?